Herts Bird Club has a wide ranging programme of birding activities, check out what is on offer below and get involved. Everyone can take part.

 This national survey is ongoing.
 Survey website

 The BBS (together with the WBBS) is the main source of population trend information about the UK's widespread breeding birds an important indicator of the health of the countryside.
 The survey is organised nationally by the BTO in conjunction with RSPB and JNCC.
 Hertfordshire is well represented with around 90 volunteers participating in either the BBS or the WBBS or both.
-Nearly 100 BBS squares and five WBBS plots were surveyed in 2023.
+Nearly 100 BBS squares and seven WBBS plots were surveyed in 2025.
 The list of vacant plots for the BBS/WBBS is shown below.
 The Hertfordshire results are published every year in the Hertfordshire Bird Report.

 We would like more volunteers - taking part is easy just visit a local square twice during the breeding season, and record all birds you see or hear using standard methods.
 If you would like to find out more or take on a BBS square check the BBS website or contact Martin Ketcher.
+Training in BBS methodology will be available if needed.

 Because of the high level of coverage in Hertfordshire, we are already able to monitor 30 species locally.
 With your support to increase the coverage, we could do more.